0ctobyte/procyon/README.md

 * `procyon-arch`: RISCV CPU architectural tests
 * `wb-sram`: Wishbone SRAM slave module simulation

 Running `make sim` in each directory will build and run the simulation.
-For `procyon-arch` this will run a suite of rv32ui architectural tests in `procyon-arch/tests` (pre-compiled from the [riscv-tests](https://github.com/riscv/riscv-tests) repo with some special tweaks).
+For `procyon-arch` this will run a suite of rv32ui architectural tests.
+The environment variable `RISCV_ARCH_TESTS` must be set pointing to the compiled test binaries produced from this repo: [riscv-tests](https://github.com/0ctobyte/riscv-tests) repo with some special tweaks).
 It's also possible to run an arbitrary free-standing bare-metal binary.
 From the `procyon-arch` directory:

 `make`